Supporting Teens in Times of Change

-We are growing to better meet the needs of teens, their families and their primary care providers, as well as to promote innovative training and research in adolescent health.
-We also are strengthening community relationships through outreach programs.
+The Division is growing to better meet the needs of teens and their families, to promote innovative training and research in adolescent health, and to engage with our community.

 What is Adolescent Medicine?

 Adolescence is a transition period between childhood and adulthood.
-It is a normal developmental period filled with major changes in physical maturity and sexuality, cognitive processes (ways of thinking and thought content), emotional feelings and relationships with others.
+It is a normal developmental period characterized by major changes in physical maturity and sexuality, cognitive processes (ways of thinking and thought content), emotions, and relationships with others.
+The health concerns of adolescents differ distinctly from those of children and adults.
+Addressing the healthcare needs of this age group requires not only addressing identified health concerns, but also considering the complicated interactions between developmental changes, healthcare needs, treatment effectiveness, health education, and health promotion.

 As adolescents begin to take responsibility for their own health, education and promotion of preventive healthcare is important.
-We teach teens about topics such as healthy eating habits, general wellness and health, pregnancy prevention, sexually transmitted diseases and the effects of smoking and substance abuse.
-Providing health education to adolescents requires special consideration and effort to ensure understanding and encourage compliance.
+We teach teens about topics such as healthy eating habits, general wellness and health, prevention of pregnancy and sexually transmitted infections, and the effects of tobacco and other substance use.

-The Society of Adolescent Health and Medicine has identified seven criteria to providing healthcare to teens:
+The Society of Adolescent Health and Medicine has identified seven criteria important for providing healthcare to teens that we strive to achieve:

 - Availability of age-appropriate services